 CT scans can show a crack or defect in the bone more clearly, and a magnetic resonance imaging (MRI) scan can view the soft tissue structures of the spine (including the discs between the vertebrae, as well as any affected nerves) and their relationship to the fracture – as well as whether any slippage occurred.

 If you or your loved one is suffering from scoliosis, spondylolysis, or another complex spine condition, there is hope.
 We can help.
-Call Southwest Scoliosis Institute at 214-556-0555 to make an appointment today.
+Call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment today.